 And even more.

-For the past ten years, SAND has published and promoted literature and art that’s as diverse, experimental, and subversive as Berlin itself, the city we call home.
+Since 2009, SAND has published and promoted literature and art that’s as diverse, experimental, and subversive as Berlin itself, the city we call home.
 On and off the page, we’ve focused on building community, increasing the diversity of voices that are heard, and taking risks with the form and content of what we print.
 This community and artistic freedom seems important in a world where independent ideas are not only beautiful and meaningful, but also increasingly necessary.
 We couldn’t continue to do any of this without the thousands of hours put in by our all-volunteer team or the support of readers, subscribers, and fans like you.

-On our 10th anniversary, we’d like to invite you to become part of it all with a donation that will help us stay international, independent, and weird.
+We’d like to invite you to become part of it all with a donation that will help us stay international, independent, and weird.
 It doesn’t matter whether you can give €5 or €50: your donation provides an all-important space for creativity, diversity, experimentation, and community.
 We’d love for you to be a part of ours.

-You can specify any donation amount on the Paypal form.
+You can specify any donation amount on the Paypal form:

 Subscribe to SAND